stellar-deprecated/docs/guides/concepts/test-net.md

 Dashboard](http://dashboard.stellar.org/), along with several of Stellar's online developer communities.

+The testnet will always restart on the announced reset date at 0900 UTC.

 ### Test Data Automation

 Since most applications rely on data being present to do anything useful, it is